Christian perfection: Holiness movement

 An early promoter of holiness was American Methodist Phoebe Palmer.
 Through her evangelism and writings, Palmer articulated an "altar theology" that outlined a "shorter way" to entire sanctification, achieved through placing oneself on a metaphorical altar by sacrificing worldly desires.
 As long as the Christian placed themselves on the altar and had faith that it was God's will to accomplish sanctification, the Christian could be assured that God would sanctify them.
 In the words of historian Jeffrey Williams, "Palmer made sanctification an instantaneous act accomplished through the exercise of faith."
 Many holiness denominations require pastors to profess that they have already experienced entire sanctification.
 This emphasis on the instantaneous nature of Christian perfection rather than its gradual side is a defining feature of the Wesleyan-holiness movement.
-The Discipline of the Bible Methodist Connection of Churches thus teaches that:"We believe that entire sanctification is that work of the Holy Spirit by which the child of God is cleansed from inherited depravity and empowered for more effective service through faith in Jesus Christ.
+The Discipline of the Bible Methodist Connection of Churches thus teaches that:We believe that entire sanctification is that work of the Holy Spirit by which the child of God is cleansed from inherited depravity and empowered for more effective service through faith in Jesus Christ.
 It is subsequent to regeneration and is accomplished in a moment of time when the believer presents himself a living sacrifice, holy and acceptable unto God.
-The Spirit-filled believer is thus enabled to love God with an undivided heart."A second defining emphasis of the Holiness movement is the complete destruction and eradication of the sin nature.
-H. Orton Wiley, the premier Holiness systematic theologian, quotes R. T. Williams explaining:"It is folly to try to pass as a believer in holiness and at the same time question its doctrine of eradication.
+The Spirit-filled believer is thus enabled to love God with an undivided heart.A second defining emphasis of the Holiness movement is the complete destruction and eradication of the sinful nature.
+H. Orton Wiley, the premier Holiness systematic theologian, quotes R. T. Williams explaining:It is folly to try to pass as a believer in holiness and at the same time question its doctrine of eradication.
 There cannot be such a thing as holiness in its final analysis without the eradication of sin.
 Holiness and suppression are incompatible terms.
-“The old man” and counteraction make a pale and sickly kind of holiness doctrine.
-It is holiness and eradication or holiness not at all."Another key aspect of the Holiness movement is their close adherence to Wesley's definition of sin.
-Wesley stated in a letter:"Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
+"The old man" and counteraction make a pale and sickly kind of holiness doctrine.
+It is holiness and eradication or holiness not at all.Another key aspect of the Holiness movement is their close adherence to Wesley's definition of sin.
+Wesley stated in a letter:Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
 Therefore, every voluntary breach of the law of love is sin; and nothing else, if we speak properly.
 To strain the matter farther is only to make way for Calvinism.
 There may be ten thousand wandering thoughts, and forgetful intervals, without any breach of love, though not without transgressing the Adamic law.
 But Calvinists would fain confound these together.
-Let love fill your heart, and it is enough!"With this understanding of sin, clergy aligned with the holiness movement teach the possibility of complete freedom from all sin, both inward and outward, as expressed by John Fletcher's statement "He who is possessed of love, is free from all sin."
+Let love fill your heart, and it is enough!With this understanding of sin, clergy aligned with the holiness movement teach the possibility of complete freedom from all sin, both inward and outward, as expressed by John Fletcher's statement "He who is possessed of love, is free from all sin."